Company: Young Living Essential Oil

 I do these reviews to help people understand what they are getting themselves into.

 This is partly due to the fact that I cannot find a MLM that runs a perfect operation.

-There are so many issues that can arise when joining an affiliate program.
+There are so many issues that can arise when joining these kinds of programs.

 I am here to put those rumors to rest and tell you what the companies will not.